SaturnTsen/saturntsen.github.io/docs/UM-CV/UM-CV 5 Neural Networks.md

 Differences between biological and artificial neurons
 - Biological neurons have complex connectivity patterns
-- Inside a neuron, signals are computated by complex processes
+- Inside a neuron, signals are computed by complex processes
 - Artificial neurons are organized into regular layers for computational efficiency

 Fun fact: But neural networks with random connectivity can still learn!